 Trim all visible fat from the beef and place in freezer for an hour or two to partially freeze.

 Remove the meat from the freezer and slice ¼" strips against the grain for an easy chew.
-Cut with the grain for more chew.
-Or skip the freezing phase and use a Jerky Slicer for even sliced strips.
+Cut with the grain for a more chewy jerky.
+(I did not freeze the jerky since I bought already thinly sliced meat.
+I sliced the thin meat into 1" wide strips)

-Add sliced beef to the mixture in a ziplock bag or bowl and marinate for 8-24 hours in the refrigerator.
+Add sliced beef to the mixture in the ziplock bag or bowl and marinate for 6-24 hours in the refrigerator.

-After the meat has finished marinating, remove from refrigerator and strain excess marinade and pat dry the beef strips with paper towels
+After the meat has finished marinating, remove from refrigerator and strain excess marinade in a colander and pat dry with paper towels.

 The jerky is finished when it bends and cracks, but does not break in half.